This article is part of a larger series on Business Banking.

-Found doesn’t require a self-employed individual or freelancer to provide information on any kind of business structure when applying for an account, but if you have an LLC, you can add your EIN once you sign up.
-Found prohibits certain businesses from opening an account—you can check this list for more information.
+Found does not require a self-employed individual or freelancer to provide information on any kind of business structure when applying for an account, but if you have a limited liability company (LLC), you can add your employer identification number (EIN) once you sign up.

 Found Business Checking Features